 - I wish I had a bigger car.
 (Because my car is too small).

 - I wish it was the summer holidays (but it isn’t – I’m still at school).

 Wish + Past Continuous | Using Wish in English

 To express that we want to be doing a different activity in the present (or the future).

-- I wish I was lying on a beach now.
-(I’m sitting in the office.)
+- I wish I was playing badminton now.
+(I’m studying English.)

-- I wish it wasn’t raining.
-(It is raining.)
+- I wish it weren’t raining now.
+(It is raining now.)

 Wish + Past Perfect | Using Wish in English